DOCK-PI3/ESTACION-PRO/USERGUIDE-DEV.md

 ### Steam

-These games can easily be added to ES-DE using shortcuts, just be aware that this requires that the games have been installed locally.
+On desktop operating systems these games can easily be added to ES-DE using shortcuts, just be aware that this requires that the games have been installed locally.
+For the setup on Android see the relevant section below.

-You can use the built-in game importer to populate your steam system.
+You can use the built-in game importer to populate your steam system on desktop operating systems.
 This tool is available from the _Utilities_ menu and you can find an in-depth description of it elsewhere in this document.
 Note that you still need to create shortcut files prior to running this tool.

 If using macOS then the importer will symlink to your .app shortcut directories which means the shortcuts exported from Steam need to be kept on your desktop.
 If you don't want this then you can just move these directories manually as described below instead of using the game importer.